 The cockpit has dual controls, and features a Garmin 3000 avionics suite, with three large color flat-panel displays across the dash, and two small touchscreen controllers on the center control station.
 There is a optional side-facing passenger seat on the right, just behind the cockpit, with four seats in a club configuration in the middle of the aircraft.
 There is a lavatory behind the passenger compartment, and a baggage compartment behind that.
 The passenger door is on the front left side of the fuselage, being in a hinge-down configuration with integral airstair; there is an emergency exit above the left wing.
 Of course, the Hondajet is pressurized and climate-conditioned.
-Full certification and customer deliveries are expected in 2015.BACK_TO_TOP
+Full certification took place in 2015, with initial customer deliveries that December.BACK_TO_TOP

 * As concerns copyrights and permissions for this document, all illustrations and images credited to me are public domain.
 I reserve all rights to my writings.
 However, if anyone does want to make use of my writings, just contact me, and we can chat about it.
 I'm lenient in giving permissions, usually on the basis of being properly credited.